Spelt bread is different from a standard white loaf as it’s made with spelt flour, which has more protein and fewer calories than plain four.

 Make a well in the centre of the flour mixture and add the warm water.
 Mix together until it forms a soft dough, Turn the dough onto a lightly floured surface and knead with your hands until the mixture smooth and elastic, this can take up to 10 minutes. (or 5 mins if you use a mixer with a dough hook)

 Shape the dough into a fat sausage shape and place in a lightly greased 900g (1kg) loaf tin.

 Cover the dough with oiled cling film and leave to rise in a warm place for about 1 hour or until the dough has doubled in size and has come to the top of the tin.

 Bake for 15 minutes then reduce the oven temperature to 200°C/400°F/Gas Mark 6 and cook for a further 20–25 minutes until the bread is risen and golden brown and sounds hollow.

-If liked, shape the dough into 8-9 pieces and shape into rolls.
-Brush with a little milk and when doubled in size bake for just 15-20 mins in total.
+Turn this bread loaf recipe into a bread roll recipe by shaping the dough into 8 to 9 pieces.
+Brush with a little milk and when they’ve doubled in size, bake for just 15 to 20 minutes in total.

 Please note, the nutritional information provided for this recipe is calculated as a whole recipe and not per portion, jar, or person.